Bachmann (China) 0-4-0

 As is Bachmann's wont, these 0-4-0's come in various flavors.
 The first release (1970) was an 0-4-0 "Docksider" tank switcher (IE, no tender).
 This first version is easily identified by its scary array of gray plastic running gear (I've also seen this version with black plastic running gear; not sure what the story is there).
 Circa 1978, a revised Docksider was released with a new mechanism/motor and slightly simplified black plastic running gear.
 Circa 1985, Bachmann once again replaced the mechanism in their 0-4-0 Docksider with an entirely new one (featuring a much-simplified array of metal running gear).
 Simultaneously, they also released a new "PRR Shifter" 0-4-0.
 This model incorporated the new Docksider mechanism, a new locomotive shell, and the slopeback tender from Bachmann's 1980 USRA 0-6-0 switcher.
 Bachmann ultimately discontinued both 0-4-0 models circa 2003.

 There is also an earlier version of the Bachmann 0-4-0 w/tender floating around out there (a "B&O C16").
-These used the same slopeback tender as the PRR shifter (just with the drawbar on the engine rather than the tender), the early "gray plastic running gear" docksider mechanism, and a different locomotive shell than the one found on the PRR shifter.
+These used the same slopeback tender as the PRR shifter, the early "gray plastic running gear" docksider mechanism, and an all-new locomotive shell.
 I'm told that these were only available for a couple of years in the early 1970s... and only in Japan... and only as part of a complete trainset.
 The label on the trainset box incorrectly identifies the locomotive as being a "USRA 0-4-0".
 Obviously these are quite rare (at least in the US).

 All versions of the mechanism are pretty simple - basically a 3-pole motor, a worm gear on a driveshaft, a main gear, and then gears on each of the axles.
 All four drivers provide pickup via relatively primitive wheel wipers.
 There are no traction tires.
 Rapido-style couplers are mounted to either end of the chassis.
 No lighting.
 The newer version comes with smaller wheel flanges, and as such can actually navigate Code-55 track (the same cannot be said for the earlier versions).